microsoft/OMS-docker/Kubernetes/windows/README.md

   - Build the go plugin for windows on a windows build machine (Details to be provided later)
   - Check in the out_oms.so file at the following [location](https://github.com/microsoft/OMS-docker/tree/dilipr/winakslog/Kubernetes/windows/omsagentwindows)

-### Ruby scripts
+### Ruby scripts for config parsing

   These are duplicated from the Docker-Provider repo.
-Any change made there NEEDS to be replicated here.
+Any change made there NEEDS to be replicated [here](https://github.com/microsoft/OMS-docker/tree/dilipr/winakslog/Kubernetes/windows/scripts/ruby)

+### Fluent heartbeat plugin

+  These are checked in directly to the OMS-Docker repo.
+Edits can be made directly [here](https://github.com/microsoft/OMS-docker/tree/dilipr/winakslog/Kubernetes/windows/fluent/rubyKeepCertificateAlive)

 ### Powershell scripts

   These are checked in directly to the OMS-Docker repo.
-Edits can be made directly here.
+Edits can be made directly [here](https://github.com/microsoft/OMS-docker/tree/dilipr/winakslog/Kubernetes/windows/scripts/powershell)